MaiJi97/Leetcode/java/339_NestedListWeightSum/README.md

-## Method 1: DFS through recursion
+## Method 1: DFS / Traverse through recursion

 Call the method recursively on subproblems to reduce the case.